adversemonkey/acf-flexible-copy-paste/README.md

 The copy don't work yet with the following field types: relationship, post, radio, datepicker, timepicker

 # Nice to have
 It should be better to use ACF's public native functions (acf.getField) to set the values of the fields in the ACFCP_compileField function.
-It has already been done with the types: link, color picker, gallery Maybe it could be done in the getting values function (ACFCP_fieldGetData).
+It has already been done with the types: link, color picker, gallery.
+Maybe it could be done in the getting values function (ACFCP_fieldGetData).